BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_exercise.md

 Complete the following three tasks. **A fourth task will be done during the work session**.

+The goals of this task are:
+1. that you practise the basic computational procedure for form finding with rv3, including generation of input topology, defining supports, calculate horizontal eq and vertical eq. and
+2. that you study with rv3 how the internals forces flow within a classic cross vault and that you compare this with one cross vault that has an opening in the center right where the diagonals meet.

 {% hint style="info" %}
 Use the Rhinoceros file named CSDI\_V\_exercise.3dm.
 Then, answer the questions in the docx file.
 You will find all these files **here**.
 {% endhint %}

-### 1. Modifying the force diagram
+### 1. Creases

 In the first task, you will design a shell with a square footprint which is a cross vault.
-Use one of the input methods we learned in the tutorial to input a topology which measures **15 m by 15 m** overall, and is subdivided into a **16 by 16 quadrilateral mesh** (a total of 225 quadrilaterals).
+Use one of the input methods we learned in the tutorial to input a topology which measures **15 m by 20 m** overall, is subdivided into a dense quadrilateral mesh, and supported at its four corners.
 [Follow the steps from the tutorial](\_tutorial-5.md#4-creases) to make your cross vault using either of the two methods.
 Save your RV3 session in this format : `V_1_a_jane-smith.ui`.

-Now, `Clear scene`.
-Re-use your topology, but this time delete the central vertex by [following the steps in the tutorial](\_tutorial-5.md#6-holes) for modifying a pattern.
-Finish the formfinding process, then save your RV3 session in this format : `V_1_b_jane-smith.ui`.
+Now, make an opening at the center of the shell by reusing the same topology of your cross vault.
+Finish the formfinding process, then save your RV3 session in this format: `V_1_b_jane-smith.ui`.

-The criteria for this task are that you are able to generate the topology and perform the formfinding steps which allow you to generate two cross-vault like shells in compression-only equilibrium wherein one has a hole in the center and the other does not.

 {% hint style="info" %}
 If you are using the `FromLines` input method and would like to make your own grids of lines, some helpful Rhino commands might be `Divide`, `ArrayLinear`, and `Split`.
+You can also make a `Mesh` and use `ExtractWireframe` to convert it to a grid of lines.
 {% endhint %}

 ### 2. Holes

-Create a shell with an **12m by 12m** footprint which is subdivided into **10 by 10** quadrilaterals.
-Using the same steps as in part b of task 1, remove the central vertex of your pattern and complete your formfinding.
-Look closely at your results and answer the questions in the `.docx` file for this task.
+Create a shell with an **12m by 12m** footprint which is subdivided into a **10 by 10** quadrilateral mesh and supported at its four corners.
+Now make two shells with this same initial topology.
+In one shell make an opening at the center and in the other make an opening near to a corner support.

-Next, using the same steps for modifying the pattern, create a hole which is near one of the corner supports.
-Answer the questions in the `.docx` file.

-Now, for comparison, we are going to create the shell with a hole in the center using the **triangulation** input method.
+Next, for comparison, we are going to create the shell with a hole in the center using the **triangulation** input method.
 Draw the linework and perform the formfinding process.
-Again, answer the questions in the `.docx` file.

 ### 3. Lip edges